 7.4 SEN support should take the form of a four-part cycle where actions are revisited, refined and revised as the understanding of the pupil's needs grow and to ensure good outcomes are secured.
 This is known as the 'graduated approach' and draws on more detailed assessments, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of the pupil.
-The graduated approach has four main parts: assess, plan, do and review - see next page
+The graduated approach has four main parts: assess, plan, do and review - see overleaf.
+This cycle should be completed at least twice, over two terms.
+If no progress is made then the academy will apply for an Education Health Care Plan (EHCP) assessment, as shown in the table.